DO'S & DONT'S

 - No room service is available for meals or snacks, and none of the rooms have mini-refrigerators in order to maintain cleanliness and hygienic conditions.

 - By not eating in your room, you can keep animals and insects outside.

 - Ensure that any snacks you brought with you are kept in airtight containers.

 - Don’t scatter crumbs everywhere.
 Open food containers and crumbs invite the bugs and insects to have a picnic in your room!

 - Leave your sound systems and portable speakers at home.
 A symphony of bird songs can be heard throughout the day, while crooning animals can be heard singing at night.

 - In order to properly manage disposal, we sort and segregate rubbish.
 All of our biodegradable waste, including coffee and tea grounds, fruit and vegetable peels, and other food scraps, is composted and fed to a variety of plants and trees.

 - Sariska Courtyard does not sell water or other beverages in plastic bottles.
 Filtered RO water in glass bottles is offered in every room and is replenished daily and upon request.
-Upon arrival, a basket of wholesome goodies is waiting for you in your room.
+Upon arrival, a refreshing welcome drink is waiting for you at the resort.